dburian/transformer_document_embedding/log/basic_interfaces.md

 # Basic interfaces

-This document serves as a reminder about the ideas behind the basic interfaces in this package (and also as a kind of documentation).
+This document records the basic interfaces that are used in scripts.
+The idea is to abstract away the peculiarities of each model and task such that they can be combined almost arbitrarily.

 There are two basic interfaces: